ValeSer/My-journey-at-Makers/week2.md

 #### Monday 20th February
 - GOAL: learn how to test drive a single class
 - PLAN: go through the exercises Test Drive a Single-Class Program
-- EVIDENCE:
+- EVIDENCE: worked in pairs with Sonjay and made a repo, which shows we still need practice with GitHub project in pairs

 -----
 - GOAL: Learn some more on navigator/driver pairing work
-- PLAN: Read again instructions and discuss with my peer befor starting
+- PLAN: Read again instructions and discuss with my peer before starting
-- EVIDENCE:
+- EVIDENCE: Discussed about it with Sonjay and tried to work at the same repo.
+Still more to learn.

 #### Tuesday 21st February
-- GOAL:
+- GOAL: learn more on how to test drive a single class
-- PLAN:
+- PLAN: go through the exercises Test Drive a Single-Class Program
-- ACHIEVED:
+- EVIDENCE: worked in pairs with Sonjay a bit in the morning and attended workshop about Test-driving a single class
 -----
 - GOAL:
 - PLAN: